 Banging, kettling or gurgling noises

-Kettling — a rumbling or banging from the boiler — is almost exclusively a limescale issue in London properties, caused by hard water deposits on the heat exchanger restricting flow and causing localised boiling.
+Kettling — a rumbling or banging from the boiler — is most commonly a limescale issue in London properties, caused by hard water deposits on the heat exchanger restricting flow and causing localised boiling.
+It can also indicate restricted circulation from magnetite sludge build-up, a partially blocked pump or a heat exchanger blockage from other causes, so an engineer should diagnose rather than assume limescale and proceed.

 Gurgling from pipework typically indicates air in the system.
 Both are diagnosable; neither resolves without intervention.